mozsearch/mozsearch/docs/crossref.md

 ```

 The values for `<kind>` are Declarations, Definitions, Uses,
-Assignments, and IDL.
-The `<text-of-line>` contains the text of the
+Assignments, IDL, and Consumes.

-given line, with leading and trailing spaces stripped.
+The `<text-of-line>` contains the text of the given line, with leading and
+trailing spaces stripped.
 An example entry in this file looks like:

 ```
 _ZN19nsISupportsPRUint647SetDataEm